bloehle13/PocketHockey/README.md

 Pocket Hockey - A hockey simulation.
 All rights reserved.
 Any commerical use of this code is prohibited.
-All copyright belongs to Brandon Loehle and Anthony Gulliver.
+All copyright belongs to Brandon Loehle.